CYYJL/LS2Net/README.md

 > LS²Net implements fine-grained processing for different types of features, establishing a coarse-to-fine feature handling strategy that enables diversified feature representations.
 Meanwhile, the RRSC module optimizes skip connections, effectively reducing the computational burden on the decoder and accelerating feature reconstruction.
 LS²Net provides a novel approach for lightweight segmentation models that balance performance and speed, offering a practical solution to meet the demands of clinical applications.

-This supplementary discussion further emphasizes the coarse-to-fine feature processing strategy and the lightweight decoder design of LS²Net.
-These characteristics contribute to the favorable balance between segmentation accuracy, computational cost, and inference speed.

 ---